kristianmandrup/racer-mw/lib/pipe/Pipe-Design.md

 ```

 Would validate a `boss-user` differently than the `secretary-user`, since they are assigned to different "model attributes".

+You can also setup a a Pipe, to validate any value that is set on it.
+The `BasePipe` has a `set-value(value)` method which will call
+`validate-value(value)` just before setting the value.
+You can implement `validate-value` to perform some validation.
+The validation should return `false` (or throw an `Error` ?) if the value is invalid.
+By default `validate-value` will
+ return true for any value.

+We need a way to efficiently declare these validations outside and have an easy way to inject such validation methods
+on the Pipes (or Resources?) that need them.

+We have a `post-build` method on each pipe, which can be configured (customized) to call an external "service" which
+looks up a validator for the given pipe (fx by type and name) and then injects an appropriate validation method.
+It could also inject a `validator` on the pipe which `validate-value` will use to validate if present.

 ## Advanced class based validation